LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Introduction

-In fact, most of the current 3D feature representation methods are usually more suitable for the small-scale scenes and small object surface (e.g., the Stanford Bunny\footnotemark[1] point clouds).
-Obviously, there are some differences between the small-scale scenes and the large-scale scenes that LiDAR used (e.g., city scenes with KITTI 00 \cite{Geiger2012}).
-Specifically, the main differences are as follows: \begin{itemize} \item The small object surface is usually smooth and continuous, and the local surface is unique.
-However, 3D LiDAR point cloud contains lots of discontinuous and similar local surfaces (e.g. many similar local building surfaces, trees, polars, etc).
-If the point clouds with these similar local surfaces are used to generate local 3D features, intuitively, these 3D features are also similar and they are easy to lead to mismatches. \item 3D LiDAR point cloud is usually sparser, and the points are unevenly distributed in space.
-If there are not enough points in a fixed-size space to generate local statistical description, an effective and accurate 3D feature description may not be got. \item There are often occlusions in LiDAR scans, which may lead to inconsistent description for the same local surface in the current and subsequent LiDAR scans.
-Therefore, it is necessary to design a feature representation specifically for 3D LiDAR point cloud. \end{itemize}
+Existing 3D feature point representation methods can be mainly divided into two categories in terms of extraction strategies, i.e., hand-crafted features and learning-based features.
+The hand-crafted features \cite{Rusu2008, Rusu2009, salti2014shot, prakhya2015b} mainly describe features in the form of histograms, and they use local or global statistical information to represent features.
+As there are usually many similar local features (such as local planes) in large-scale scenes that LiDAR uses, these local statistical features can easily lead to mismatches.
+The global features \cite{kim2021scan, fan2020seed}, intuitively, are unlikely to generate accurate point-to-point matches inside the point cloud.
+Learning-based methods \cite{yew20183dfeat, choy2019fully, lu2019deepvcp, du2020dh3d, bai2020d3feat, fischer2021stickypillars} have made great progress.
+However, the efficiency and generalization performance of these methods are still to be improved.
+In addition, some methods \cite{Rusu2009, salti2014shot, prakhya2015b} were proposed for the point clouds collected from small-scale object surfaces (e.g., the Stanford Bunny\footnotemark[1] point clouds).
+Obviously, there are some differences between the small-scale objects and the large-scale scenes using 3D LiDAR (e.g., the city scene of KITTI \cite{Geiger2012}).
+Specifically, the main differences are as follows: \begin{itemize} \item The small object's surface is usually smooth and continuous, and its local surface is unique.
+However, the 3D LiDAR point cloud contains lots of discontinuous and similar local surfaces (e.g., similar local planes, trees, poles, etc.), and they easily lead to mismatches. \item Compared with the point cloud of small-scale objects, the LiDAR point cloud is usually sparser, and the points are unevenly distributed in space.
+If there are not enough points in a fixed-size space, an effective statistical description may not be yielded. \item Different from static and complete small-scale objects, there are often dynamic objects (cars, pedestrians, etc.) and occlusions in LiDAR scans.
+This can easily lead to inconsistent descriptions of the same local surface in the current and subsequent LiDAR scans. \end{itemize}